 Under PFRS 9, the classification and measurement of financial assets is driven by the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
 Financial assets at amortized cost is the only classification applicable to the Company.
-The classification and measurement of the Company's relevant financial assets are described below.
+The classification and measurement of the Company's relevant financial assets are described in the succeeding page.